NetfunkDesign/adBuddyPlus/readme.txt

 == Installation ==

 1. Install adBuddy+ either via the WordPress.org plugin directory, or by uploading the files to your server
-2. After activating adBuddy+ by NetfunkDesign, you may need to add the CSS class *.adbuddy-protected* to your ad container(s).
+2. After activating adBuddy+ you may need to add the CSS class *.adbuddy-protected* to your ad container(s).
 3. Go to the plugins options page and make any necessary changes to the pop-up content information.
 3. You're done.
 Start taking back your ad revenue...